 Benefits of Adi Mudra

-Increases oxygen flow and improves lung capacity
+Adi Mudra increases oxygen flow and improves lung capacity.

-Increases (internal) communication and self-communication
+It increases (internal) communication and self-communication.

-Stimulates the intellect (Buddhi) and increases attention
+It stimulates the intellect (Buddhi) and increases attention.

 Induces quiescence, concentration, and higher awareness